LOSTIN: Logic Optimization via Spatio-Temporal Information with Hybrid Graph Models: Experiment

 \subsection{Experimental Setup}

 \textbf{Baseline.} The proposed hybrid GNN models are compared against two existing ML-based approaches: a CNN-based model \cite{yu2018developing}, and an LSTM-based model \cite{yu2020decision}.
-We exactly follow the model structures mentioned in prior work, with minor modifications to fit our prediction task. \begin{itemize}[leftmargin=*] \item In the CNN baseline, each transformation is represented as a one-hot vector; synthesis flows (with the maximum length of 25) are represented as $7\times 25$ matrices with zero padding for shorter flows.
-We honor the original CNN structure in~\cite{yu2018developing}, in which there are two convolutional layers followed by a max-pooing and two FC layers.
-Since the task in~\cite{yu2018developing} is classification, we replace the final classifier by a single neuron for value prediction in our task.
-Note that the CNN can only be trained in a \textit{design-specific} manner, i.e., one model for one design.
+We exactly follow the model structures mentioned in the prior work, with minor modifications to fit our prediction task. \begin{itemize} \item In the CNN baseline, each transformation is represented as a one-hot vector; synthesis flows (with the maximum length of 25) are represented as $7\times 25$ matrices with zero padding for shorter flows.
+We honor the original CNN structure \cite{yu2018developing}, in which there are two convolutional layers followed by a max-pooing and two FC layers.
+Since the CNN-based model was designed for binary classification \cite{yu2018developing}, we replace the final classifier by a single neuron for value prediction in our task.
+Note that the CNN-based model can only be trained in a \textit{design-specific} manner, i.e., one model for one design.

-\item In the LSTM baseline, we change one-hot embeddings of transformations to learnable embeddings.
-Similar to CNN, although LSTM should also be design-specific, we intentionally study its generalizability by training one model for all.
-To distinguish different designs, we add design names as identity preceding to synthesis flows to construct new sequences.
-It has two LSTM layers with the hidden size of 128, followed by an MLP of 128-30-30-1 to predict delay/area. \end{itemize}
+\item In the LSTM baseline, we change the one-hot embeddings of transformations to learnable embeddings.
+Similar to the CNN-based model, although the LSTM-based model should also be design-specific, we intentionally study its generalizability by training one model for all.
+To distinguish different designs, we add design names as the identity preceding to synthesis flows to construct new sequences.
+This model has two LSTM layers with the hidden size of 128, followed by an MLP of 128-30-30-1 to predict delay/area. \end{itemize}

+\textbf{Implementation and training.} All the aforementioned neural network models are implemented with Pytorch \cite{paszke2019pytorch} and Pytorch Geometric \cite{Fey/Lenssen/2019}.
+Experiments were performed on a Linux host with a 64-core Intel Xeon Gold 5218 CPU (2.30 GHz) and Nvidia RTX 2080Ti GPUs.